Welcome to Sitting

 My teaching is not a philosophy.
 It is the result of direct experience.
 My teaching is a means of practice, not something to hold onto or worship. — Buddha

-Robert Thomas and Polly Ryan, Founding Spiritual Mentors
+Meet Robert Thomas and Polly Ryan, our Founding Spiritual Mentors

-Sitting Lab is a different kind of practice community created for meditators by meditators.
+Sitting Lab is a new kind of practice community created by practitioners for practitioners.
+Here's a bit about our founding team:

 Robert began practicing meditation as a monk in a Thai forest monastery over thirty years ago.
 He would go on to dedicate his life to sitting, spending six years in a remote Zen Buddhist monastery and two decades as a Zen priest in residence at the San Francisco Zen Center, Upaya Zen Center, and the Austin Zen Center.
-Robert attained the highest level of ordination in the Soto Zen lineage of Shunryu Suzuki Roshi, receiving Dharma Transmission from his teacher Norman Fischer in 2009.
+Robert attained the highest level of ordination in the Soto Zen lineage of Shunryu Suzuki Roshi, receiving Dharma Transmission from his teacher, Norman Fischer, in 2009.
 He has led meditation practice communities since 2003 and is the former CEO of the San Francisco Zen Center, Mindful Schools, and the Tara Mandala International Buddhist Community.
-Robert now lives in Santa Fe, New Mexico, where he spends his time writing, making art, walking, and helping people deepen their sitting practice.
+Robert now lives in Santa Fe, New Mexico, where he spends time writing, making art, walking his dog, and helping people practice.

 Join our newsletter and learn more about Sitting Lab!